-By definition, God is necessarily perfect in every way.
+By definition, God is a maximally great being and necessarily perfect in every way.
 Moreover, God created you to enjoy a perfect, holy, and pure love relationship with him.
 However, we have a problem — a big problem!
 As a result of sin, now we as humans are anything but holy and pure.
 Now we are guilty, alienated, and corrupt in nature.
-Since we are corrupt and imperfect, we are unequally yoked with a perfect God.
-Like oil and water, now, we are “unmixable” with God.
+Since we are corrupt and imperfect, we are unequally yoked with a maximally great being.
+Like oil and water, now, we are “unmixable” with a perfect God.
 He is necessary perfection and we are infection.
 The two simply do not mix and that is a major problem for humanity.

 Therefore, humanity needs a savior.
 With a savior we can be justified instead of guilty, adopted instead of alienated, and have a purified and regenerated nature instead of a corrupt nature.

 We were created for one objective purpose – to be the Bride of Christ (Eph 5:25-27) in a perfect and true love marriage.
 We were created to love and to be loved by our Creator.
 However, now, because of sin, we are infected and do not mix with necessary perfection any longer (i.e., oil and water).
 As a result, we are necessarily separated from God.

 Our hearts were created to be “pointed” to God, but now they are dysfunctional, sick, and twisted because of this separation.
 Our hearts are now “curved in” on themselves, they are self-centered, selfish, and sinful.
 We have completely “missed the mark” (the objective purpose of human existence).
 This is literally what the word “sin” means in the original Greek.
 The “mark” is God, but we are separated from him; we do not even know God exists apart from his revelation.
 Due to this separation, we cannot even “aim” at God and of course we will “miss the mark” and sin.